 Shale Oil and Gas in the Neuquén Basin, Argentina

-Shell explores and appraises light tight oil (LTO) and shale gas in the prospective Vaca Muerta project located in the Neuquén Basin in Argentina.
+We are exploring and appraising light tight oil (LTO) and shale gas in the prospective Vaca Muerta shale project in the Neuquén Basin in Argentina.

 Shell is the operator in four license blocks in the Neuquén Basin in the western Neuquén province: